technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 presentation based on the information in the **Market Trend Report - Protein Shake.docx** file, which you download using the provided link.

-1. If you have a Microsoft 365 tab open in your Microsoft Edge browser, then select it now; otherwise, open a new tab and      enter the following URL: +++https://www.office.com+++ to go to the Microsoft 365 home page.
+1. If you have a Microsoft 365 Copilot App page in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL:+++https://m365.cloud.microsoft+++ to go to the Microsoft 365 Copilot App home page.

     **Note**: You need to sign-in (if prompted) using the **Microsoft 365 Credentials** provided under the **Resources** tab on the right.

-2. Browse to the **C:\LabFiles** folder to select and upload a copy of **Market Trend Report - Protein Shake** to **OneDrive**
+2. Browse to the **C:\LabFiles\MS4019** folder to select and upload a copy of **Market Trend Report - Protein Shake** to **OneDrive**

     **Note**: If you have already uploaded all the lab assets to **OneDrive** as instructed in **Preparing